 I'll belt out "Onward Christian Soldiers" or "From Greenland's Icy Mountains" with the rest of the guys.
 But a man won't sing "In the Garden" or the like except to score points with his woman.
 Sorry -- it's the truth.

-A man who observes petty traditional abstinences from beer, action movies, living-room poker, and barracks talk is probably not "deeply religious".
+A man who observes petty traditional abstinences from beer, Playboy, action movies, living-room poker, and barracks talk is probably not "deeply religious".
 I'll wager that he's just terminally henpecked.
 And few men really see any reason to read the Bible uncritically, respect special pleading to explain away difficult sections of a supposedly "inerrant" book, or accept an "infallible" church authority.

 Right or wrong, today's liberal churches disgust the average man.
 And "disgust" is the right word.
 We have no use for "sensitivity training", emphasis on feminist issues, a focus on grievance-group politics, "inclusive language" militants pretending to be outraged when someone calls God "Father", ideologies that undermine our authority in our own homes, or the now-commonplace appeals for sympathy for radical anti-American Islam.
 During the 1990's, the anti-male rhetoric at the Episcopal Cathedral in ______ got so inflammatory and ludicrous that I wrote a letter of protest to the bishop.
 He wrote back that he agreed, but that there wasn't really anything he could do.
 I am not making this up.